jpneey/pmc-test/readme.md

 **Rules and Requirements**
 + Feel free to come up with your own mobile version design.
 + We are interested in simplicity and your command of the front-end development languages rather than libraries and frameworks.
-However, you may use any HTML/CSS/JS library or framework, except for dealing with the image object which is detailed below.
+However, you may use any HTML/CSS/JS library or framework.
 + You may use a CSS framework if you like, but extra consideration will be given if you can showcase your command of simple media queries.
 Bonus points for exampling a "mobile first" approach.
 + For the banners and product images, please provide your own.
 + Pixel perfection is not expected.
 We are more interested in conveying the feel of the design.